hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Chrome can be installed following the instructions [here](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-centos-7/) or via [Chrome's website](https://www.google.com/intl/en_ca/chrome/).
 Chromedriver can be installed through the default package manager, but may require the EPEL repository (which can also be installed via the default package manager).

 ### Other Setup

-Like the unit tests, the web tests require a server configuration and cloud credentials.
-This can be created using the `cloudscheduler defaults set` command, or will be done automatically when the tests are first run.

 The status tests require the system time to be set to the user time zone.